sharife/goldenthread-v2/site/content/get-involved/casting/_index.md

 **Seeking**

-For *Returning to Haifa*: We are seeking women and men-identifying actors to portray Palestinian characters in their 20s and 40s and a woman-identifying Polish character in her 60s.
+For *Returning to Haifa*: We are seeking women- and men-identifying actors to portray Palestinian characters in their 20s and 40s and a woman-identifying Polish character in her 60s.
 (Rehearsals begin March 4, 2024.
 Performs on April 12 through May 4, 2024).

 For *ALAA: A Family Trilogy*: We're seeking an ensemble of BIPOC actors of all backgrounds, ethnicities, genders, abilities, ages, etc. (Rehearsals begin October 28, 2024.
 Performs on November 8, 9 and 10, 2024.)